The Genetics Center, Inc. Address, phone, and fax

 What is the role of a geneticist?

 Geneticists are medical specialists who help couples deal with genetic issues.
-The team of a clinical geneticist (who is a physician) and a genetic counselor (who has a graduate degree in genetic counseling) diagnose genetic diseases, assess risks for couples to have a child with a genetic disorder based on personal and family history, explain options for addressing abnormal results of first and/or second trimester screening, and arrange genetic and prenatal diagnostic testing.
+The team of a clinical geneticist (who is a physician) and a genetic counselor (who has a graduate degree in genetic counseling) diagnoses genetic diseases, assesses risks for couples to have a child with a genetic disorder based on personal and family history, explains options for addressing abnormal results of first and/or second trimester screening, and arranges genetic and prenatal diagnostic testing.
+A comprehensive explanation of genetic issues (genetic counseling) is one of the priorities for the genetics team and is an integral part of any genetic consultation.

 Services | Insurance | Directions | Glossary | Genetics links | Topics of Interest | Our Staff | Pictures | Contact us | Home

-© 1992, 1999, 2001, 2009 The Genetics Center, Inc, All Rights Reserved.
-This page last updated on May 13, 2009
+© 1992, 1999, 2001, 2009, 2013 The Genetics Center, Inc, All Rights Reserved.
+This page last updated on February 5, 2013